rpardini/java-libpusher/README.md

 Pusher Java classes
 =========================================

-This Java classes can be used to communicate very easily with the Pusher REST API (http://www.pusherapp.com) from any Java application that uses Apache http-commons.
+This project can be used to communicate very easily with the Pusher REST API (http://www.pusherapp.com) from any Java application that uses Apache http-commons.

 Get Started
 -----------